4d/docs/website/translated_docs/fr/Project/building.md

 This option lets you choose the linking mode between the merged application and the local data file.

-#### Data linking mode

-This option lets you choose the linking mode between the merged application and the local data file.
+#### Mode de liaison des données

+Cette option vous permet de choisir le mode de liaison entre l'application fusionnée et le fichier de données local.
 Two data linking modes are available:

 *   **By application name** (default) - The 4D application automatically opens the most recently opened data file corresponding to the structure file.
 Cela vous permet de déplacer librement le dossier de l'application sur le disque.
 This option should generally be used for merged applications, unless you specifically need to duplicate your application.

 *   **By application path** - The merged 4D application will parse the application's *lastDataPath.xml* file and try to open the data file with an "executablePath" attribute that matches the application's full path.
 Si cette clé est trouvée, son fichier de données correspondant (défini via son attribut "dataFilePath") est ouvert.
+Sinon, le dernier fichier de données est ouvert (mode par défaut).

+Pour plus d'informations sur le mode de liaison de données, reportez-vous à la section [Dernier fichier de données ouvert](#last-data-file-opened).
+The interval of compatibility for client and server applications is set using specific [XML keys](#build-application-settings)).

+#### Data linking mode

+This option lets you choose the linking mode between the merged application and the local data file.

+#### Data linking mode

+This option lets you choose the linking mode between the merged application and the local data file.
 Otherwise, the last opened data file is opened (default mode).

 For more information about the data linking mode, refer to the [Last data file opened](#last-data-file-opened) section.